Kurento/kurento/source/Architecture.rst

 HTTP content player sessions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This type of session emerges when clients use the Stream Oriented GE to
+This type of session emerges when clients use kurento to
 receive media through an HTTP response.
 The client sends a JSON request
 identifying the desired content and, as a result, it receives an URL
 where the content can be found.
 This URL is associated to a pipeline